cdonatom/spammer/README.md

 # memory_spammer
-Small program that fills the available RAM
+Small program that fills the available RAM with garbage